trofi/nix-guix-gentoo/README.md

 `chroot` sandbox that relies on kernel's `PID` and `USER` (mount) namespaces.

-THere are a few possible reasons for it:
+There are a few possible reasons for it:

 1. Missing namespace support in the kernel